 For the better part of the past decade, Mallorca – the largest Spanish Balearic Island in the Mediterranean – had been a chip-as-chips destination, popular amongst the European hen/stag party crowd and bored pensioners, but gems like Port Adriano help shake off this notoriety.
 Designed by Philippe Starck, think of it as a parking-lot for floating Mustangs and Maserati’s.
 Think Grace Kelly, or Bond villain – at least those with private superyachts as extension to their evil lair.
 So, if there’s something you tick off this summer, make it sailing in Mallorca.
 If only for the excuse of going out to sea and then letting your instructor do all the work, or making friend with someone that happens to own a hot boat (butt?).
 Flights are still cheap, so it’s really the best of both worlds.
 Also, be sure to do Hotel Port Adriano for an early-morning spa appointment and then brunch on the terrace – exactly in that order.
 The view is so spectacular you’ll be digesting banana peels while counting faraway islands.
 Plus, the hotel runs on an adult-only concept so you may need to hand in your Gameboys at the door, like I had to.

-Park & Cube was a guest of Conrad Maldives, all views and opinions are my own.
-Shots of me with the help of Mr Tripod.
+Park & Cube was a guest of Port Adriano.
+As usual, views and opinion my own.
+Snaps of me with the help of Abimarvel.